trojal/rozero-notes/giving_options.md

 ### Weapons (랜덤Option (옵션) 정보(무기))

-Each category below refers to the pool of available options for a weapon that drops from a monster.
-For example: if a monster drops a melee weapon, and your character is level 18, then RO will choose the options from the "Melee series" table in the "Levels 1 - 20" section.
+Each category below is divided into monster levels, and then by weapon type (Melee, Ranged, Magic).
+And then each table represents the pool of possible options that type of weapon can have.
+For example, a level 6 monster could drop a melee weapon with a STR + 3 option.

 For non-level categories, options for weapons dropped on those maps are chosen from those tables.